idaholab/moose/framework/doc/content/source/outputs/SolutionInvalidity.md

 -------------------------------------------------------------------------------------------------------

 ```
-**section** shows the section name registered for the solution invalid detection.
+**section** shows the moose object name registered for the solution invalid detection.
 **Current** shows the number of solution invalid warnings for the latest iteration.
 **Timestep** shows the number of solution invalid warnings for one time step.
-**Total** shows the total number of soluton invalid warnings for the calculation.
+**Total** shows the total number of soluton invalid warnings for the solve.
-**Message** shows the decription of the solution invalidity(optional).
+**Message** shows the decription of the solution invalidity.

-This Solution Invalid Warning table can be silenced by setting `Problem/allow_invalid_solution=true`.
+This Solution Invalid Warning table can be silenced by setting [!param](materials/NonsafeMaterial/allow_invalid_solution) to 'true'.
 Then the converged solution will be allowed even there are still solution invalid warnings, but a message will be generated in the end of the calculation as a reminder:
 ```
 *** Warning ***
 The Solution Invalidity warnings are detected but silenced!
 Use Problem/allow_invalid_solution=false to activate

 ```

-The Solution Invalid Warning can also be printed out immediately after it is detected by setting `Problem/immediately_print_invalid_solution=true`.
+The Solution Invalid Warning can also be printed out immediately after it is detected by setting [!param](materials/NonsafeMaterial/immediately_print_invalid_solution) to `true`.

+The two functions used internally in the 'SolutionInvalidInterface' for registeration are shown below:

+`flagInvalidSolutionInternal()` is an internal method used by the flagInvalidSolution macro that flags a solution as invalid with the given ID.

+`registerInvalidSolutionInternal()` is an internal method used by the flagInvalidSolution macro to statically register an invalid solution case.

+The code is showing below:

+!listing /framework/include/interfaces/SolutionInvalidInterface.h re=void flagInvalid.*\s*.*\;